AdobeDocs/commerce-operations.en/help/operational-playbook/people/communication.md

 - Customizable JIRA boards
 - Out-of-the-box Kanban and Scrum boards
 - Advanced security and administration
-- Integration with flexiable REST APIs
+- Integration with flexible REST APIs
 - JIRA hosting
 - Effectively import data from other systems

 #### JIRA workflow example

-JIRA allows teams to create and write detailed tasks, generate reports, customise workflows, and assign jobs across individuals relatively fast.
+JIRA allows teams to create and write detailed tasks, generate reports, customize workflows, and assign jobs across individuals relatively fast.

 Commerce Managers, Marketing and Development teams, even C-level stakeholders can track the daily, weekly, monthly, and yearly progress of any given JIRA task or project.
 The Atlassian project management tool comes in three versions including JIRA Align, JIRA Core, and JIRA Software.